 Dr. Sean X. Luo is a dually board-certified general and addiction psychiatrist and researcher.
 Dr. Luo was born in Shanghai, China.
 He received primary and secondary education in West Lafayette, Indiana.
-He studied physics and mathematics at the University of Chicago and received an M.D. and a Ph.D. degree in theoretical and computational neuroscience from Columbia University, under supervision from Nobel laureate Richard Axel and noted theoretical neuroscientist L. F. Abbott, and collaborated with a number of scientists from Rockefeller University, Harvard Medical School, California Institute of Technology and Yale University.
+He studied physics and mathematics at the University of Chicago and received an M.D. and a Ph.D. in theoretical and computational neuroscience from Columbia University, under Nobel laureate Richard Axel and noted theoretical neuroscientist L. F. Abbott.
 His work has been published in a number of leading journals, including Nature, Nature Neuroscience, the Proceedings of National Academy of Sciences, and Drug and Alcohol Dependence.
 He completed his clinical training in psychiatry and addiction psychiatry at NewYork Presbyterian-Columbia University Medical Center and New York State Psychiatric Institute.

 In addition to his scientific and clinical work, he is engaged in raising public awareness and improving quality and access in substance use disorder treatment.
 His work has been profiled by media outlets including CBS News and Medscape.
-He was a speaker on precision addiction medicine at nerdnite: nerdtacular at Galapagos Art Space in DUMBO, Brooklyn.
-He contributes both online and in print, including a column for Rehabs.com Protalk and a blog at Psychology Today.
-His most recent print article for a general audience was published in Scientific American Mind in Jan, 2017.
+He was a speaker on precision addiction medicine at nerdnite: nerdtacular at Galapagos Art Space in DUMBO, Brooklyn (now Detroit).
+He contributes both online and in print, including a column for Rehabs.com Protalk and a blog at Psychology Today, as well as several popular magazine articles for Psychology Today and Scientific American Mind.
+His most recent media appearance was for 2019 World Mental Health Day for Forbes.com on emerging mental health technologies.

 For full academic CV and publications list, click here.